JoseRZapata/data-science-project-template/docs/github_actions/automerge.md

 ---

 In summary, this workflow simplifies the process of merging pull requests by automatically merging those labeled with `automerge` using the `squash` method.
 It can be executed daily or manually, ensuring flexibility and efficiency in the development process.

+---

+## Required Repository Setting for Automated PR Workflows

+For the automerge workflow (and other bot-created PRs like Dependabot, `update_template_deps`, `update_template_workflows`) to run their CI checks **automatically without manual approval**, you must configure the following setting in your **generated project's repository**:

+1. Go to **Settings → Actions → General**
+2. Under **"Fork pull request workflows from outside collaborators"**, select:
+   - **"Require approval for first-time contributors who are new to GitHub"** (recommended), or
+   - **"Read‑only"** (if you trust all contributors)

+Without this setting, PRs created by bots will show **"X workflows awaiting approval"** and their checks will remain blocked until a maintainer manually approves each run.

+This setting only needs to be configured once per generated repository.